nomike/nomikes_python_challenges/chapters/3/3.0/index.md

     print("The file does not exist!")
 ```

-This will cause an error, as the python is missing the "then"-block.
+This will throw an error however, as you are missing the mandatory "then"-block.
-There are two ways to fix this.

-The "pass" command, which just does nothing:
+You can use the "pass" command, which does absolutely nothing:

 ```python
 if file_exists: